-If you’re wondering what to read, here are two simple ideas that we can combine to help guide what you read.
+If you’re wondering what to read, here are two simple ideas that we can combine to help us choose what to read next.

 Are you making the most of your reading time?

 While I read a lot of books that doesn’t mean I don’t spend a lot of time thinking about how I read.
-I am constantly asking myself if I’m making the most use of my reading time.
+I constantly ask myself if I’m making the most use of my limited reading time.

-It turns out that most of the time the best way to improve your Reading Return on Invested Time (RROIT) is to carefully filter the books you actually read in a cover to cover way.
+It turns out that most of the time the best way to improve your Reading Return on Invested Time (RROIT) is to carefully filter the books you read.

 “The more basic knowledge you have … the less new knowledge you have to get.”